Or this could be titled “One of the reasons I hate religion”.

 Both Jesus and Paul had warned about “wolves in sheep’s clothing” rising up from among them and not sparing the flock (Matthew 7:15; Acts 20: 29, 30).
 And so it turned out.

 The next several hundred years are characterised by huge amounts of religion and very little true Christian discipleship.

 The head of the “Roman” empire moved himself to Constantinople and was effectively taken out of the way so that another head could arise – the Pope in Rome.
 However he wasn’t the only “head” at that time, there were four of them: The Coptic Pope based in Alexandria, Egypt; the Syriac Patriarch based in Antioch in present day Turkey, the Greek Orthodox Patriarch based at Constantinople as well as the Roman Catholic Pope based in Rome.

 Each of these four heads divided up the Christian world based on 4 views of the divinity and humanity of Christ.
 I can’t tell you what the different views were, I suppose I should know, everyone at that time seemed to know which side they were on.

 What has this to do with Egypt welcoming Islam?
 Bear with me, we’ll get there.

 Do you think God was pleased with all this bickering?
 Well it would seem not.
 About the beginning of the 7th century, Mohammed and his followers began to gain power.
-They became fanatical and inspired by a religious zeal backed by direct revelation from above their armies quickly gained the upper hand over the bickering and divided Christians.
+They became fanatical and, inspired by a religious zeal backed by direct revelation from an angel, their armies quickly gained the upper hand over the bickering and divided Christians.
 It didn’t take them long to leave Arabia and conquer a vast swathe of land, all of present day Jordan, Syria, Palestine and Lebanon, Iraq and Iran and parts of present day Turkey.
 In the process the Patriarch of Antioch and all his followers came under Muslim domination.
-There is still a remnant left today of that church in the region but not much.
+There is still a remnant left today of the Syriac church in the region but not much.